-The circuit control station is that point within the general maintenance organization which fulfils the control responsibilities for leased and special circuits assigned to it such as voice-frequency telegraph, facsimile and phototelegraph.
+The circuit control station is that point within the general maintenance organization which fulfils the control responsibilities for leased and special circuits, for example circuits used for voice-frequency telegraphy, facsimile and phototelegraphy.

 2 Responsibilities

 The circuit control station is responsible for ensuring that the circuit assigned to it is set up and maintained to the required end-to-end standards in both directions of transmission and that, if the circuit fails, the outage time is kept to a minimum.
 The circuit control station carries out this responsibility by directing, and/or coordinating other stations as necessary to ensure that satisfactory service is provided for which it has been assigned control.